onion-4-dinner/gdbuf/docs/DEV.md

 Every Protobuf message is wrapped in a class inheriting from `godot::Resource`.
 -   **Properties**: Fields are registered with `ADD_PROPERTY`, making them visible in the Godot Inspector.
 -   **Serialization**: We generate `to_byte_array()` and `from_byte_array()` methods that internally use the standard Protobuf `SerializeAsString()` and `ParseFromArray()`.
+-   **Memory Management**: Custom message fields (nested messages) are stored using `godot::Ref<T>`.
+This ensures that the Godot RefCounted system correctly manages the lifecycle of nested resources, preventing dangling pointers and memory leaks.

 ## Development Workflow